We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Bernadette Machard de Gramont, an expert in home cookware, was also interviewed and helped us assess the data from every cookware test.
 She advises making a French omelet to test heat responsiveness and warns it's definitely time to toss your nonstick if the coating is flaking or scratched.

-• Amanda McDonald is the Commerce Updates Editor for The Spruce Eats.
-She uses her Caraway cookware on a weekly, almost daily, basis and regularly updates us on how it's faring, paying special attention to the wear-and-tear on the ceramic coating.
+• Amanda McDonald is an updates editor for The Spruce Eats.
+She uses her Caraway cookware on a weekly, almost daily, basis and regularly updates us on how it's faring, paying special attention to the wear and tear on the ceramic coating.

 Material